 HP began shopping for small companies to buy to facilitate entry into the computer industry.
 It also had discussions with larger companies.
 Packard visited Wang Laboratories while it was designing its first electronic calculator.
 He also spoke to Digital Equipment Corporation about the possiblilty of joining HP.
 HP even had discussions about buying DEC for $25 million, but the matter did not proceed for a variety of reasons.
 Subsequently, much of the design of HP's first computer was based on DECs successful PDP-8.

 In the middle of 1964, HP's Dymec Division took the lead and decided a new computer should feature in sophisticated HP instrumentation systems.
 The 8-year-old Dymec division had originally formed to build customised instrumentation systems based on standard HP products, modified HP products and third-party products integrated for specific customer applications.
 Dymec Division had already investigated incorporating DEC PDP computers into HP instrumentation systems.
-To gain additional software expertise, HP purchased Data Systems, Inc of Detroit in 1964.
+To gain additional software expertise, HP purchased Data Systems, Inc of Detroit from Union Carbide in 1964.

 HP entered the computer industry in November, 1966 with the introduction of the 2116A by the Dymec Division.
 The 2116A represented the birth of HP's 1000 product line (originally known as the 2000 product line).

 HP entered the desktop computer business in 1968 with the introduction of the 9100A.

 HP entered the multi-user business computer market in 1972 with the introduction of the 3000 .

 In its first 25 years in the computer industry, HP entered almost every major product segment.
 After only sixteen years in the industry, HP's computer revenues accounted for just over half of the company's total business of $4.25B in fiscal year 1982.
 By the end of the 1980s, no computer company had a broader product offering than did HP.